godluckz/quote-of-the-day/README.md

-# Quote of the Day API
+# Quote of the Day